Security Services for the IoT

 Your output for the lab assignment consists of a group presentation of at most 25 minutes.
 You need to discuss why IoT security is a challenge, your methodology, the results of your measurements, and your analysis and insights of both the measurements.
 We also ask you to analyze the MUD specifications you generated for your devices and your proposal on novel usages or extensions of MUD for IoT security.
 You may use text, graphs, and tables in your presentation.
 Following the presentation, two teachers will conduct a 15-minute Q&A with you and your teammates.
 The goal of the Q&A is for teachers to verify your understanding of the lab project, such as in terms of your methodology and results.
 It’s also to assess whether any eventual use of Large Language models (LLMs) supported your learning rather than replaced it.

 Your presentation and the Q&A will take place on campus and everyone in your lab team must attend in-person (no exceptions).
-You may delegate the talk to a subset of your teammates, but you will all be asked to answer questions during the Q&A. The SSI teachers decide who to ask a question.
+You may delegate the talk to a subset of your teammates, but you will all need to answer questions during the Q&A. The SSI teachers decide who to ask a question.

 As for grading, everyone in the group will get the same grade, which is based on your performance as a team.
 This means that everyone in your team is equally responsible for the work that you carried out and that we do not assess performance of individuals in a lab group.